-The Message/Description is used to enter a message for the group.
-This set of text-boxes allows you to enter a message describing the Group.
+The Message/Description allows you to enter a message describing the Group.
 You are allowed space for 3 lines by 20 characters.
 If desired, this message may be adopted by a circuit or device by checking the Use Grp Msg check-box and specifying this Group ID.
-This is a powerful feature if you are defining a large number of inputs that require the same message.